The chimera called a “complex adaptive system”

 “the concept to be examined is that of a system closely linked with all other related systems making up an ecosystem.”

-In both CAS and classical cybernetics, the environment outside any one system of interest may be divided into separately describable systems.
+The environment outside any one system of interest may be divided into separately describable systems.

 And all those systems may be seen as subsystems of a wider system (an eco system if you like).